Petersons Chapter 1

 Professor Shay Norman

 Dr. Robert Calloway, Dean of the College of Liberal Arts at Seaway University in Mt.
 George, Iowa, had called the first fall meeting of the faculty to order in the first-floor conference room in Hathorn.
-He greeted everyone for the new semester and worked his way through the agenda, coming to item seven, Professor Shay Norman’s proposal to offer a spring semester seminar titled “Forensics in History.”
+He greeted everyone for the new semester and worked his way through the agenda, coming to item seven, Professor Shay Norman’s proposal to offer a spring semester seminar titled “Forensics in History”.

-“Dr. Letterless, you don’t have to stand,” the dean said.
+“There’s no need to stand, Dr. Letterless,” the dean said.
 “What do you find objectionable about this proposal?”

 I began, “Crew—”

-“Dr. Letterless,” he cut in.
+“Dr. Letterless,” he said, cutting me off.

 “Even so,” Letterless continued, “forensic science is out of your area.”

-“Perhaps you don’t know, Crew, but I have a Ph.D. in history and forensics with post-doc studies in criminology.”
+“Perhaps you don’t know, but Crew, I have a Ph.D. in history and forensics with post-doc studies in criminology.”

 “In danger?
 How so?” the dean asked.

 “This is all spelled out in the proposal, Crew,” I said.
 “We will have a liaison from the Mt.
 George Police Department, Lieutenant Bernard Roebuck, a detective who helped investigate the robbery.
 Lieutenant Roebuck is a graduate of Seaway and, pardon the personal reference, one of my former students.
-I’ve worked with Lieutenant Roebuck in the construction of this proposal.
+I’ve worked with Lieutenant Roebuck on the construction of this proposal.
 His superiors approved his time to meet with the students.”

 “How so?” the dean said, with an edge in his voice.